Note: For simplicity and convenience older Octopus posts have been merged here. All new Octopus related developments are posted separately

 iOS 12.2 beta 6 has dropped with no sign of Apple Pay Octopus from beta code spelunkers like Guilherme Rambo.
 A source close to the Cupertino mothership also indicated the situation in Hong Kong is “complex.”

-Live by the rumor and pay the price, it looks like the story sources and my judgement were wrong: Octopus won’t be on Apple Pay when the OS 12.2 update is released at the March 25 Apple Special Event.
+Live by the rumor and pay the price, it looks like the story sources and my judgement were wrong: Octopus won’t be on Apple Pay when the OS 12.2 update is released at the March 25 Apple Special Event Octopus Cards Limited and Apple were originally planning an Apple Pay Octopus rollout for Chinese New Year but for some reason it was postponed.
 Nevertheless, I stand by what I wrote back in December:

 Octopus on Apple Pay isn’t just adding a card to a digital wallet platform, it is also a statement of who ultimately controls, operates and benefits from the public transit gates… The outcome will be fascinating to watch but determines whether Octopus will remain a great transit payment platform for Hong Kong with a future, or not.

-I also have a new prediction that we’ll see Apple Pay Octopus after the next major iOS release iOS 13 this fall.
+I also have a new prediction that we’ll see Apple Pay Octopus with the iOS 13 release this fall.
 Take it for what it’s worth, but I feel confident that we can celebrate some good news in September.